icelandman2/helping_hands/README.md

 | Gabriel Garza | | | |
 | Andrew Narcomey | | | |
 | Christine Li | | | |

+### Communication
+We communicate interally over text.

+Individually, we can be reached at srevanur@stanford.edu, ...